2KAbhishek/Nightbow/README.md

 ![Nightbow](https://raw.githubusercontent.com/2kabhishek/Nightbow/master/screenshots/preview.png)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/l1zPM1Urh8Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Nightbow is a true black VS Code theme with bright colors.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of `VS Code`.
+- You have installed `VS Code`.

 ## Installing Nightbow

-Nightbow can be found in the VS Code Extensions gallery and in the [Marketplace](https://marketplace.visualstudio.com/items?itemName=2kabhishek.nightbow).
+`Nightbow` can be found in the VS Code Extensions gallery and in the [Marketplace](https://marketplace.visualstudio.com/items?itemName=2kabhishek.nightbow).

 ## Using Nightbow